-Breckenridge Day Trips for Summer Activities and Warmer Weather on Memorial Day Weekend
+Breckenridge Day Trips for Searching for Summer Activities and Warmer Weather on Memorial Day Weekend

 May in Summit County can be unpredictable.
-One day we’re at happy hour soaking up sunshine on a patio and the next we’re shoveling 6 inches of wet snow off the garden beds.
-Memorial Day marks the unofficial start of summer and though it might not feel like it at 9,600′ – summer has arrived at lower elevations!
+One day we’re at happy hour soaking up the sunshine on a patio and the next we’re shoveling 6 inches of wet snow off the garden beds.
+However, Memorial Day marks the unofficial start of summer.
+Though it might not feel like it at 9,600′ – summer has arrived at lower elevations!

-Locals refer to the Arkansas River Valley as the ‘Banana Belt’, because of the warmer weather compared to the surrounding region.
+Locals refer to the Arkansas River Valley as the ‘Banana Belt’.
+This is because of the warmer weather compared to the surrounding region.
 It’s a popular day trip from Breckenridge year-round, but especially in spring and summer when the snowmelt turns the Arkansas River into a whitewater playground.